Funds and Donations

 WILLIAM W. DEMERITT DISTINGUISHED PROFESSORSHIP FUND (2024)

-This Professorship honors Dr. “Willie” Demerit who served as the first Chair of the Department of Pediatric Dentistry at the UNC-CH School of Dentistry and was recognized as a great clinician and educator.
+This Professorship honors Dr. “Willie” Demeritt who served as the first Chair of the Department of Pediatric Dentistry at the UNC-CH School of Dentistry and was recognized as a great clinician and educator.
 Dr. Demeritt stated in his “Jungle of Weeds” speech that - “if we neglected our plants as we do our children’s oral health we would soon be living in a jungle of weeds”.
-This Professorship is fully funded and Dr. William Vann currently holds the William Demeritt Distinguished Professorship.
+This Professorship is fully funded and Dr. Jessica Lee currently holds the William Demeritt Distinguished Professorship.

 DR. DONALD AND MRS. ALEXANDRA HENSON DISTINGUISHED PROFESSORSHIP FUND (2105)